ssardina-planning/synth/README.md

         sudo apt-get install libncurses5:i386 libreadline5:i386

-3. Get also the TLV modules and put them somewhere.
-4. Set `TLV_PATH` where the TLV modules are located.
-For example:
+3. TLV requires the pack of modules `.tlv`.
+If they are not in the same directory as the executable, set variable`TLV_PATH`.
+For example, if you cloned it from this repo:

-        export TLV_PATH=/home/ssardina/bin/TLV/Modules/
+        export TLV_PATH=path/to/tlv-git/Modules/

-5. Try it to make sure it works:
+4. Try it to make sure it works:

         [ssardina@Thinkpad-X1 Downloads]$ tlv
         Loading Util.tlv $Revision: 4.3 $